 11. Stop Job Hunting, Start Hustling

 Many companies have entire teams that work online, remotely, and across the world.
-You can often set your own schedule, set your own pay rate, and work (somewhat) at your own pace.
-The best part of all is that your employment, or lack there of, is entirely up to you and your motivation to take on new projects.
+You can often set your schedule, set your pay rate, and work (somewhat) at your own pace.
+The best part is that your employment is entirely up to you and your motivation to take on new projects.

 Conventional wisdom states that between 75 and 90 percent of all job openings are never listed in public job portals or newspaper ads.
 Tapping into this hidden job market requires effort and perseverance, but you will have much less competition for the openings that you discover.
 By utilizing the strategies listed above, you can increase your odds of being called in for interviews and – more importantly – receiving job offers.

 This article was written by staff writer Audrey Henderson.
-Her mission is to help fight your evil debt blob and get your personal finances in tip top shape.
-Photos: Flickr, CUCareerServices
+Her mission is to help fight your evil debt blob and get your personal finances in tip-top shape.